LukasOlivier/portfolio-v2/README.md

 ## Overview

-This repository contains the source code for my personal portfolio and professional showcase site for Izybit.
+This repository contains the source code for my personal portfolio website.
 The website highlights my projects, technical skills, and professional background, using modern web technologies to deliver a responsive, accessible, and user-friendly experience.

 ## Tech Stack